Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 If your claim is approved, you will likely be entitled to weekly compensation payments.
 These payments are calculated based on the wages you received from your current employer in the 12 months prior to the injury.
 This is where your employer’s verification of your wages comes into play, as well as the importance of workers’ compensation claims.

 These weekly compensation payments are taxable and are designed to replace the income you’ve lost due to your injury.
 If you have any questions or concerns about your compensation payments, our workers’ compensation lawyers can review your case.
-There may be certain circumstances that impact the payment amounts you may be eligible for.
+There may be certain circumstances that impact the lump sum payment amounts you may be eligible for.

 Managing Your WorkCover Claim